 - Has a tough time sounding out unfamiliar words

-- Has trouble following a sequence of directions
+- Kids Have trouble following a sequence of directions

 - Struggles with reading out loud